 Kwame Brown, the first high school player ever to be selected first overall in the NBA Draft, was known for his impressive physical attributes.
 However, his career was plagued by early struggles that shattered his confidence and prevented him from reaching his full potential as a player.
 Despite being traded to multiple teams over his career, Brown never averaged more than 10.9 points or 7.4 rebounds per game in a single season.
-In addition, he faced criticism for his attitude and work ethic, which further contributed to his reputation as a draft bust.
-Although Brown experienced some degree of success in the NBA, his story warns about the dangers of excessively burdening young talents.
-It underscores the significance of mindset and hard work in attaining success at the utmost echelon.
+Furthermore, he received negative feedback regarding his demeanor and commitment to his work, which exacerbated his image as a draft disappointment.
+Despite achieving some measure of success in the NBA, Brown’s narrative serves as a cautionary tale about the perils of placing excessive demands on young talents.
+It emphasizes the importance of one’s mindset and diligent efforts in achieving success at the highest level.

 3. Hasheem Thabeet

 Hasheem Thabeet, a towering 7-foot-3 center from Tanzania, was highly regarded for his shot-blocking abilities and was selected second overall in the 2009 NBA Draft by the Memphis Grizzlies.
 However, Thabeet struggled to transition to the NBA game due to his limited offensive skills and mobility, and he struggled to make an impact on the court.
 Despite his shot-blocking prowess, Thabeet only managed to average 2.2 points, 2.7 rebounds, and 0.8 blocks per game in his rookie season.
-Thabeet's lack of development and failure to secure a consistent role on any team led to his eventual departure from the NBA in 2014, having played for five different teams.
-While his physical attributes made him an intriguing prospect, Thabeet's lack of work ethic and drive may have contributed to his downfall.
+Thabeet’s inability to progress and establish a steady position on any team ultimately resulted in his exit from the NBA in 2014 after stints with five different teams.
+Although his physical abilities made him an exciting prospect, Thabeet’s lack of dedication and motivation contributed to his downfall.

 4. Shelden Williams